maximewel/IA-course/TP2_gen-alg-labyrinth/README.md

 The "mutUniformInt" built-in deap function mutates the individual by changing one of its gene with a random integer.\
 The borns of the integers are simply the smaller and bigger value of the code, and the probability to flip each integer is kept at 10%.
 ### Crossover
-Thow crossover methods are used during phase I & II.
+Two different crossover methods are used during phase I & II : The growing and the fixed size.
 #### Phase I - growing
 The first phase crossover function is "messyOnePoint"\
 ```toolbox.register("mate", tools.cxMessyOnePoint)```\